 The result will be a reduction in the numbers of microorganisms, not a total elimination.

-Because of the anti-microbial action, it is possible to use hydrogen peroxide to help disinfect clean garden tools.
+Because of the anti-microbial action, it is possible to use hydrogen peroxide to help disinfect clean garden tools but there are better options including bleach or isopropyl (rubbing) alcohol).

 Seed Germination